Mary, Mary, quite contrary, how does your garden grow?

 Bring to a boil:

 Once oats are boiling, add in banana mixture.
 Cover and cook on low for 15 minutes.
 Whisk every 2-3 minutes.
-Serve with 1 tbsp unpasteurized honey.
+Serve with 1 tablespoon unpasteurized honey.

 Once breakfast was done and the dogs were walked, we started digging the hole for our tree while we waited for our neighbors to help us with the sod.